kruize/kruize-demos/monitoring/local_monitoring/vpa_demo/README.md

 Refer the documentation of Kruize operator [Makefile](https://github.com/kruize/kruize-operator/blob/main/Makefile) for more details.

+***Note***: Minikube and Kind clusters do not support operator deployment mode.
+Stay tuned for more updates.

 ## Create Experiment JSON

 The user can modify the create experiment JSON configuration to specify desired workloads.